Mars In Taurus Could Make Your Sex Life A Little Messy

 As Mars moves its way through the sign of the bull, Powell points out that the Planet of Action will face off with Jupiter and Saturn, who both just entered into Aquarius.
 These placements can bring "frustrations, delays, or even over-exertion," she says.
 Hale agrees, saying that during these run-ins "stubbornness and inability to bend may be a problem, and we could experience anger and frustration ourselves."

 Mars will also form an exact conjunction with Uranus in Taurus on January 20: the Planet of Anger meeting with the Planet of Surprises, Powell notes.
 "This can be quite a volatile aspect," she says.
 "In the United States, this also happens to be Inauguration Day.
 To say there will be tension in the air is an understatement."
-No surprise there.
+No surprise here — our current president, Donald Trump, has still refused to concede the election, and there's no telling what he could do or say on January 20.
 Powell says that on this day, the energy can manifest in intense ways if we're not patient, so remember to focus on self-care.
 Give yourself plenty of time and space to take breaks as needed.

 The bottom line: Mars in Taurus offers us a much-needed chance to slow down.
 And though this transit may bring some challenges, we can get through the next several months with our happiness intact, as long as we remember to be patient, to stay calm, and to allow ourselves to take our time as we start off the brand-new year.
 After 2020, we're all in need of a breather — the trick is to remind yourself that you deserve one, too.